Umag

+Its patron saint is St. Peregrine.

 Geography

 It is the westernmost town of Croatia, and it includes Bašanija, the westernmost point of Croatia.

-Population
+Demographics

+According to the 2021 census, its population was 12,699 with 6,751 living in the city proper.

-Umag has a population of 7,281, with a total municipal population of 13,467 (2011 census).
+In 2011, Umag had a population of 7,281, with a total municipal population of 13,467.
 Like many other towns in Istria, Umag has a multi-ethnic population.
-Croats, because of the exodus of many Italians after the Second World War, are nowadays an absolute majority with 59.6%; Italians 18.3%, Serbs 3.8%, Slovenes 2.2%, Bosniaks 1.7%, Albanians 1.3% and those regionally declared (as Istrians) make up the final 1.57%.
+Croats have an absolute majority of 59.6%; Italians 18.3%, Serbs 3.8%, Slovenes 2.2%, Bosniaks 1.7%, Albanians 1.3% and those regionally declared (as Istrians) make up the final 1.57%.
+In 1921, 93% of the commune residents used Italian as their habitual language.
+This does not mean that all residents were ethnic Italians at the time.
+Croatians also used Italian as their primary language in official contexts.

-However, according to the 1921 census, 100% of the population spoke Italian.

 Settlements

 The list of settlements in the Municipality of Umag.